Just Shoot Me!: Nina Van Horn

 Nina is obsessed with her age and looks.
 In one episode, she mentioned that she had the telephone number of a plastic surgeon on speed dial, and when her age is nearly revealed over the P.A., she runs into Jack's office to destroy the P.A. so nobody will know her age.
 Throughout the run of the show, she was vaguely in her late forties to early fifties, once blurting out that life's no fun at fifty (Ep.
 "Sid and Nina").

-In most seasons, Nina often talks about her friend Binny.
+In most seasons, Nina often talks about her friend Binny Belmont (her full name is mentioned in the Season 3, Episode 3, “The Mask”; this is also her only appearance, although her face is shown covered in bandages).
 She is never seen but is heard about all the time.
 This usually leads to groans by other members of Blush who have to listen.
 In the episode "The Mask," Finch and Elliot try to prove Binny isn't real, only to find out she is real at the end.
 In the episode "Bye Bye Binny," we hear that Binny dies and Nina must face the fact that she lost her only friend.
 Binny appears as a ghost to Nina in "Strange Bedfellows," but her face is almost never shown.
 The exception is a black-and-white clip, when her face was partially bandaged after a facelift.

 Elliot DiMauro

 The character of Elliot DiMauro, portrayed by Enrico Colantoni, is the lead photographer for Blush who often dates the models.
-Elliot was "discovered" by Jack, who found him selling his photography on the street, which all happens before the series begins.
+Elliot's backstory was that he was "discovered" by Jack while selling his photography on the street.
 He also dated Maya for a period of time.
-In one episode, when he mentions that he is not allowed to vote in an election, he spills that he was once arrested and spent time in jail.
-In a season four episode, it is revealed that he had planned to propose to a former girlfriend but as he was buying flowers, he was subsequently the victim of a hit-and-run—the driver turned out to be Nina.
-Though Elliot was angry at Nina for ruining his chances (he and his girlfriend's relationship ended the night of the accident), upon meeting his ex later, Elliot discovered that his ex-girlfriend had three husbands who died in accidents involving boats.
-Elliot also has a brother (in the episode "Slow Donnie") named Donnie (played by David Cross).
+In one episode, he mentions that he is not allowed to vote in an election, when he spills that he was once arrested and spent time in jail.
+In season four, episode 2, it is revealed that he had planned to propose to a former girlfriend but as he was buying flowers, he was subsequently the victim of a hit-and-run; the driver turned out to be Nina.
+Though Elliot is angry at Nina for ruining his relationship, upon meeting his ex later, Elliot discovers that his ex-girlfriend had three husbands who died in accidents involving boats.
+Elliot has a brother (in the episode "Slow Donnie") named Donnie (played by David Cross).